EngineerTheWay/portfolio/src/content/blog/how-chatgpt-helped-my-career.md

 ### Things to Keep in Mind

 - **Always bring your own ideas.** Let it support your thinking, not replace it.
-Treat it as scaffolding to get past mental blocks and identify blind spots, not as a replacement for original thought.
+Treat it as scaffolding to get past mental blocks and identify blind spots.

 - **Fact-check everything, especially research.** It’s powerful and fast, but not always accurate.
-Be ready to correct it and refine its output.
-Never take analysis as fact, just as another perspective.
+Be to check sources and verify validity.
+Even the best models hallucinate.

 - **Beware of perfection paralysis.** The temptation to over-optimize is real.
 Authenticity matters more.
 Once you have a solid draft or plan, act on it.  <br><br>